spdx/spdx-model-to-java/README.md

 To use the code as a library, the main entry point is the `ShaclToJava` class which takes a single parameter of the SPDX Ontology model.

-The `generate(dir)` method will generate the Java files in the dir directory.
+The `generate(dir)` method will generate the Java files in the `dir` directory.

+The API documentation is available at: <https://spdx.github.io/spdx-model-to-java>

 ## Development Status